The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 There are plenty of bike lanes and the traffic isn't crazy, making this a good place for a variety of skill levels.

 I highly recommend joining a tour.
-You won't have to think about where you're going, your guide will give you some insights to the city and make sure you stop by the most popular spots.
-This 2.5 hour electric bike tour is the best of both worlds.
-You get to see the city without breaking a sweat.
-Book the private tour if you have two or more people.
-It's almost the same price as the group tour.
+You won't have to think about where you're going, your guide will offer insights into the city and make sure you stop by the most popular spots.

-The guided tour is the way to go if it's been a while since you've been on a bike.
+A guided tour is the way to go if you're a tad apprehensive about riding a bike.
 It's nice to know someone is looking out for you and can help with any bike issues while also navigating the bike lanes and roads with minimal traffic.

 SEE my other California blog posts